 The Cosgroves raise Black Angus Cattle, known to produce high quality beef.
-The cattle are finished on grass pastures that are planted seasonally to thrive in the unique Southern Maryland climate.
-To keep the cattle friendly and make the weaning process more smooth, the cattle are given “candy” (grain).
-Positive reinforcement is always better than stressing the animals.
+The cattle live their whole life green pastures that are planted seasonally to thrive in the unique Southern Maryland climate.
+While still on pastures the cattle are supplemented with some grain to ensure proper growth and nutrition.

 The Pasture Raised Pigs are a mixed breed, generally a heritage breed crossed with a modern breed.
 This selective breeding helps to ensure a healthy animal that will produce the best quality tasting pork.
 The pigs have free choice of high quality grain feed and constant access to pasture where they are able to root and forage for their favorite treats like chickweed and acorns.